How To Handle Rejections As A Freelance Solopreneur?

 Your journey in freelancing is all about growth.
 It’s a journey of life-long learning where it is always YOU versus YOU.
 Rejections are meant to let you know what you’ve missed or what could be improved.

-In the end, rejections are building blocks of your success.
-If J. K Rowling wouldn’t have seen the rock-bottom and rejections from 12 publishers.
-We wouldn’t be able to watch the Harry Potter series on Screen.
+In the end, rejections are the building blocks of your success.
+If J. K Rowling wouldn’t have seen the rock-bottom and rejections from 12 publishers, we wouldn’t be able to watch the Harry Potter series on screen.

-Rejections happen to all of us, but how we handle rejections rebuilds our life.
+Rejections happen to all of us, but how we handle rejections rebuilds our lives.
 So, take rejections as a growth fragment, work on them, improve yourself, and become unstoppable.